micahcantor/blog/content/blog/haskell-leetcode.md

 [^2]: I'm using the [LambdaCase](https://typeclasses.com/ghc/lambda-case) language extension here.

-[^3]: Another approach would be to build a histiogram of the character counts for each string, then compare these for equality.
+[^3]: Another approach would be to build a histogram of the character counts for each string, then compare these for equality.
 This would be more efficient if you have a fast dictionary implementation, but this strategy does not fit so easily into our final solution, so I'll skip it for now.